 Cut specimens must be properly conditioned in order to survive the entire (un-air conditioned) run of the Show.

-Stems may not exceed 40" in length.
+Stems may not exceed 40" in length, measured from the cut to the tip of the stem.
 All stems should include enough foliage to indicate the overall health and vigor of the plant; two full sets of attached leaves are recommended.
 Also, length of stem should be proportional.
 All entries should be a single stem with foliage attached above the water line and must have been grown by the exhibitor.
-Only classes 93, 96 and 124 allow for multiple stems, all others are single stem specimens
+Only classes 93, 96 and 124 allow for multiple stems, all others are single-stem specimens.

 Judging criteria for cut specimens include: form, substance, condition, grooming and labeling.
 The Newport Flower Show reserves the right to remove cut specimens that have wilted.

 Class 54: Annual or Biennial grown for foliage